BeaGiudici/preSNpy/README.md

  - [h5Py](https://www.h5py.org/)
  - [matplotlib](https://matplotlib.org/)

-Be careful to have them installed on your machine before starting using `preSNpy`.
+Be careful to have them installed on your machine before starting to use `preSNpy`.